Create a broad range of interactive activities to drive student engagement in your Lessons.

 The Interactive canvas widget can be found in the Questions section of your content bar in Prepare mode.
 If you can't see the content bar in your Lesson, click on the Add content tab sticking to the right edge of your page.

 When writing the question, you have access to the full rich text toolbar that includes options for formatting, special characters, and mathematical notation.
 Click here for a complete tutorial on what's available.
-You may want to help your students with some visual cues, such as writing cognitive verbs in bold or highlighting context clues with italics.
-If there are multiple parts to the question, then outline them in a numbered list.
-This is entirely up to you!

 If your Lesson is an Assessment, then be sure to adjust the number of marks.
 All Stile questions are worth 1 mark by default and this can be changed to whatever you like.
 If the Lesson is not an assessed quiz or test then this box can be ignored.

-Before you start work on the canvas, have a rough idea of what you want to do.
-It can help to take inspiration from canvas questions that are already built in Stile lessons.
-Find one that you like and click on its "edit" button, and then start clicking on different objects to see how they are set up.
-This can help you plan how you want to build yours.
 It's important to note that a lot of the imagery used in Stile's interactive canvas tasks was drawn by professional illustrators in external software, and then uploaded using the image uploader tool.
 You can get similar results by uploading your own images or pictures that you find online.
 The shape and colour tools that are built into the interactive canvas are useful but simple.
 For more complex shapes and objects, such as those in the example above, it's best to make them using external design software (or save them from another file) and then upload the images to the canvas.

 Any objects, words, or images that you add to the canvas can be interacted with by your students, unless you lock them down.
 When you lock an object, such as a background image or a diagram to be labelled, then it cannot be moved or interacted with.
 Other unlocked elements around it can still be moved, drawn, or deleted.
 Students do not have access to the lock tool, so anything you lock will stay locked!